Hvar (town): Climate

 Hvar town enjoys a sunny Mediterranean climate, typical of the southern Adriatic, with mild wet winters and hot dry summers.
 During June to September, the average temperature is higher than 20 C, dropping below 10 C in just two months of the year (January and February).
 Winter days see highs between 10 and 18 C and lows from 4 to 10 C. Daytime high temperatures in the summer months range from 27 to 34 C and from 18 to 25 C for the overnight lows.
 During the summer, the westerly mistral wind blows through the Pakleni channel, providing welcome cooling during the day.
 Rain is rare here during spring and summer, though plentiful in autumn and winter months.
 Light snow occurs on average once every ten years, however, it does not stay on the ground long.

-The average monthly temperature of the sea, from June through October, is 20 C. It is not unusual for the sea temperature to reach more than 27 C. The sea is always warmer than the air, except during the summer months.
+The average monthly temperature of the sea, from June through October, is 20 C. It is not unusual for the sea temperature to reach more than 27 C. The sea is warmer than the air, except during the summer months.
 The current usually comes from the south-east.